Ever notice how people respond to challenges in two completely different ways?

 Ready to upgrade your Life OS?

-Because the high agency isn't a talent.
+Because high agency isn't a talent.
 It's a decision repeated daily.